From Wednesday – Friday of Week 3 Room 10 and Room 11 went to Camp Illawonga at Swan Reach.

 It was an action packed camp with so many activities to do and new information to learn about.

 Below are just some of the many activities we participated in:

-A boat ride along the Murray to view the ‘Big Bend’ and an Aboriginal site along with some trees that had been used to make canoes from.
+A boat ride along the Murray to view the ‘Big Bend.’
 We also learnt about some of the bird life found along the Murray and how they survive in the wild.
 We also learnt about how the Murray River cliffs were formed.

-At the camp sit there was a large gymnasium with a foam pit.
+At the camp site there was a large gymnasium with a foam pit.
 We all had a turn on the different pieces of equipment which was loads of fun!

 A safari and treasure hunt around the open area.
 We saw an old house that belonged to the owners family many years ago.
 We also got to look for some fossils and study and the different vegetation and animal life that was around the area.